grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "...But if it fucking forces them to hole up for any significant length of time then we have a shot at never being found by those fucknuts again.
 The Stilt City Authority boats incapacitating the sub with the ram would surely be a blessing from fucking hell, but just losing them will be fucking good enough for me."

 As much as Captain Percy wanted to cruise out of the area at high speed, she still did not want to risk giving away the _Prospect's_ position.
-They crawled at a painfully slow, but very discreet, 3 knots on the more or less random northerly course Bastian had chosen for them for the rest of the daylight hours.
+They crawled at a painfully slow, but very discreet, three knots on the more or less random northerly course Bastian had chosen for them for the rest of the daylight hours.
 By dark they had left the noise of the depth charges far behind them, along with any kind of contact or signal that the sub with the ram continued to pursue them.

 Percy was feeling more confident.
 After they gained the full cover of darkness, she brought the boat to the surface, and they turned the diesels over.
 She pushed the _Prospect_ up to its full 15 knots.
 She wanted to cover as much of the distance across the continental shelf as she could under the cover of darkness.